Computational intelligence: Relationship between hard and soft computing and artificial and computational intelligence

 The view of the first of the above three points goes back to Zadeh, the founder of the fuzzy set theory, who differentiated machine intelligence into hard and soft computing techniques, which are used in artificial intelligence on the one hand and computational intelligence on the other.
-In hard computing (HC) and AI, inaccuracy and uncertainty are undesirable characteristics of a system, while soft computing (SC) and thus CI focus on dealing with these characteristics.
-The adjacent figure illustrates these relationships and lists the most important CI techniques.
+In hard computing (HC) and traditional AI (e.g. expert systems), inaccuracy and uncertainty are undesirable characteristics of a system, while soft computing (SC) and thus CI focus on dealing with these characteristics.
+The adjacent figure illustrates this view and lists the most important CI techniques.
 Another frequently mentioned distinguishing feature is the representation of information in symbolic form in AI and in sub-symbolic form in CI techniques.

 Hard computing is a conventional computing method based on the principles of certainty and accuracy and it is deterministic.
 It requires a precisely stated analytical model of the task to be processed and a prewritten program, i.e. a fixed set of instructions.
 The models used are based on Boolean logic (also called crisp logic), where e.g. an element can be either a member of a set or not and there is nothing in between.
 When applied to real-world tasks, systems based on HC result in specific control actions defined by a mathematical model or algorithm.
 If an unforeseen situation occurs that is not included in the model or algorithm used, the action will most likely fail.

 Soft computing, on the other hand, is based on the fact that the human mind is capable of storing information and processing it in a goal-oriented way, even if it is imprecise and lacks certainty.
 SC is based on the model of the human brain with probabilistic thinking, fuzzy logic and multi-valued logic.
 Soft computing can process a wealth of data and perform a large number of computations, which may not be exact, in parallel.
 For hard problems for which no satisfying exact solutions based on HC are available, SC methods can be applied successfully.
 SC methods are usually stochastic in nature i.e., they are a randomly defined processes that can be analyzed statistically but not with precision.
 Up to now, the results of some CI methods, such as deep learning, cannot be verified and it is also not clear what they are based on.
 This problem represents an important scientific issue for the future.

 AI and CI are catchy terms, but they are also so similar that they can be confused.
 The meaning of both terms has developed and changed over a long period of time, with AI being used first.
 Bezdek describes this impressively and concludes that such buzzwords are frequently used and hyped by the scientific community, science management and (science) journalism.
 Not least because AI and biological intelligence are emotionally charged terms and it is still difficult to find a generally accepted definition for the basic term intelligence.